I want to make our world a better place to work and eat.

 I co-founded the McGill Food Law Society, which offers students opportunities to tackle food systems challenges through law and policy.
 I also interned with Harvard's Food Law and Policy Clinic, where I helped to find solutions to complex issues like food waste and indigenous food sovereignty.

 Pre-law school, I was the founding editor of Taste Talks, a media curator for Facebook, a food reporter for outlets like VICE Munchies, Forbes and Lucky Peach, and an international politics editor for GlobalPost.
-Some of the coolest work I've done was host podcasts for Heritage Radio Network, the only radio station in the world dedicated entirely to food.
+Some of the coolest work I've done was host and produce podcasts for Heritage Radio Network, the only radio station in the world dedicated entirely to food.

 Photo by Rachel Cheng